sam-mcclure/rollover/README.md

 ![](app/assets/images/post_buttons.png)

 The buttons open up a form in a modal.
-There are two different kinds of forms, depending on if the post is text-based or media-based, and each post type has some unique form styling.
+There are two different kinds of forms, depending on if the post is text-based or media-based.
+Each post type has some unique styling for the form, as well.
 For the media forms, there is first a styled file input:

 ![](app/assets/images/media_file.png)